 Treat Online Coursework Like a “Real” Course

 When it comes to online learning, you need to have the discipline to sit down and say, “I am going to work on this,” as well as a plan to follow through.
 Though online courses provide more flexibility, such as allowing you to decide when to listen to lectures or review PowerPoint slides, you can’t constantly push off doing these things.
-A recommendation is to try to stick to your traditional, in-person class schedule, and engage in your online courses at the same time that you would be attending class on campus.
+To stay on track with your class, consider creating a structured schedule by setting aside specific days and times each week to engage with your online coursework.

 Hold Yourself Accountable

 When taking an in-person class, the instructor will often remind you of due dates for assignments, exams, papers, etc. This might not always be the case when taking online courses.
 Be proactive and look ahead in the syllabus to identify any important due dates.
-This way you will be able to avoid starting papers/projects at the last minute, and also give you time to communicate with your professor about any questions you may have about the assignment.
+Using a semester calendar can help you keep track of important dates and deadlines, allowing you to see everything in one organized place.
+This way, you will be able to avoid starting papers/projects at the last minute and also give yourself time to communicate with your professor about any questions you may have about the assignment.

 Practice Time Management